First Foundation Bank Review

 First Foundation Bank Features

-Online Accounts: If you’re looking for an online-only account, you’re limited to their Online Savings account.
+• Online Accounts: If you’re looking for an online-only account, First Foundation Bank offers an online savings, CD, or money market account.

-Standard Banking: However, if you’re looking for their standard banking package, you have more options available, including a checking account, several savings accounts, as well as loans, and credit cards.
+• Standard Banking: If you are near a physical location, you have more options, including a checking account, several savings accounts, as well as loans and credit cards.

 First Foundation Bank Products